CsYakamoz/blog/article/dotfile/README.md

   fi
 }

-# vscode need it when using manjaro operating system
+# vscode maybe need it when using manjaro operating system
 # export ELECTRON_TRASH=gio
 ```